-Adam M. Grant is Associate Professor of Management at The Wharton School.
-He earned his B.A. from Harvard University, where he graduated magna cum laude with highest honors in psychology and Phi Beta Kappa honors.
+Adam M. Grant is Associate Professor of Management with tenure at The Wharton School.
+He earned his B.A. from Harvard University, where he graduated magna cum laude with highest honors in psychology, Phi Beta Kappa honors, and the John Harvard Scholarship for highest academic achievement.
 He received his Ph.D. and M.S. degrees in organizational psychology from the University of Michigan.
+In 2012, he was the single highest-rated professor in the Wharton MBA and undergraduate programs.
+He has been honored with the Excellence in Teaching Award for every class that he has taught at Wharton, at both the undergraduate and MBA levels: organizational behavior, negotiations, and teamwork and leadership.
+He has also earned the Goes Above and Beyond the Call of Duty Teaching Award and has been recognized as one of the world's top 40 business professors under 40 by Poets and Quants.

-This past year at Wharton, he earned the Excellence in Teaching Award at both the MBA and undergraduate levels.
-He has consulted for, studied, and taught executives at a wide range of organizations, including Google, Yahoo!, Borders, Time-Warner Cable, Medco, Duke Energy, Grant Thornton, and the U.S. Air Force, Army, and Navy.
-Before joining the Wharton faculty, he taught at UNC's Kenan-Flagler Business School, where he won UNC's three most prestigious teaching awards: the MBA All-Star Teaching Award, the university-wide Tanner Award for Excellence, and the Weatherspoon Award for Excellence.
-Prior to graduate school, Professor Grant spent three years negotiating advertising contracts at Let's Go Publications, where he set multiple company records and earned the Manager of the Year Award.
-He has numerous publications in leading academic journals, and his research has been featured in the Wall Street Journal, Forbes, the Financial Times, USA Today, US News & World Report, CNN, ABC News, Yahoo! and CBS.
-He has earned major research awards from the NSF, APA, SIOP, and AAPSS.
+Professor Grant has consulted for and taught executives at a wide range of organizations, including Google, the NFL, Merck, Citigroup, IBM, the World Economic Forum, JP Morgan, Yahoo!, Accenture, the Royal Bank of Scotland, the Royal Crown Prince Court of Abu Dhabi, and the U.S. Air Force, Army, and Navy.
+Prior to graduate school, he spent three years negotiating advertising contracts at Let's Go Publications, where he set multiple company records and earned the Manager of the Year Award.
+He has more than 50 publications in leading academic journals, and his research has been featured in The New York Times, The Wall Street Journal, The Financial Times, USA Today, BusinessWeek, Oprah Magazine, US News & World Report, Forbes, Harvard Business Review, and the Freakonomics blog, as well as bestselling books such as Drive by Daniel Pink, Quiet by Susan Cain, and The Happiness Advantage by Shawn Achor.
+He has earned distinguished scholarly achievement awards from the Academy of Management, the National Science Foundation, the American Psychological Association, the Society for Industrial and Organizational Psychology, and the American Academy of Political and Social Science.
 He is a licensed conflict mediator and a former All-State and All-American springboard diver, and he performed for more than a decade as a professional magician.